wn9237/rest_spec/markdowns/api/user_post_contactfolders.md

-# Create ContactFolder
+# Create contactFolder

-Use this API to create a new ContactFolder.
+Use this API to create a new contactFolder.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request